om-hub98/AI_ChatBot/README.md

-# AI Chatbot
+# AI Chatbot 🤖

+## About
-An AI-powered chatbot application built using Angular for the frontend and Spring Boot for the backend.
-This chatbot allows users to interact with AI and maintain a history of conversations.
+AI Chatbot is an intelligent chat application designed to facilitate seamless communication between users and an AI assistant.
+Built with Angular for the frontend and Spring Boot for the backend, this chatbot provides real-time responses, chat history management, and a smooth user experience.
+With Docker support, it is easy to deploy and scale.

-## Features
+## Features 🚀

-- User-friendly interface with Angular 22
+- 🎨 User-friendly interface with Angular 18
-- AI-powered responses using OpenAI or other NLP models
+- 🤖 AI-powered responses using OpenAI or other NLP models
-- Chat history management
+- 📜 Chat history management
-- Backend built with Spring Boot for handling requests
+- 🏗️ Backend built with Spring Boot for handling requests
-- Docker support for deployment
+- 🐳 Docker support for deployment

-## Tech Stack
+## Tech Stack 🛠️

 ### Frontend:

-- Angular 18
+- 🅰️ Angular 18
-- TypeScript
+- 🟦 TypeScript
-- HTML, CSS
+- 🎨 HTML, CSS

 ### Backend:

-- Spring Boot
+- ☕ Spring Boot
-- Java
+- 🖥️ Java
-- MySQL (Database)
+- 🗄️ MySQL (Database)

 ### Deployment:

-- Docker
+- 🐳 Docker
-- Docker Compose
+- 📦 Docker Compose
-- Nginx (for serving Angular frontend)
+- 🌐 Nginx (for serving Angular frontend)

-## Project Structure
+## Project Structure 📂

 ```
 ├── frontend/           # Angular frontend